hashicorp/nomad/website/source/docs/configuration/client.html.md

 ## Plugin Options

 Nomad 0.9 now supports pluggable drivers.
 Operators should use the new [plugin][plugin-stanza] syntax to modify driver configuration.
 To find the plugin options supported by each individual Nomad driver, please see the [drivers documentation](/docs/drivers/index.html).
+The pre-0.9 `client.options` stanza will be supported in 0.9 for backward compatibility (except for the `lxc` driver) but will be removed in a future release.

 ## `client` Parameters